Man shot and wounded at New Mexico protest over installation of Spanish conquistador statue

 ESPANOLA, N.M.
 (AP) — A suspect was taken into custody after allegedly shooting and wounding a man at a protest Thursday in Española where officials had planned to install a statue of Spanish conquistador Juan de Oñate, authorities said.

-Rio Arriba County sheriff’s officials said Ryan Martinez, 23, was taken into custody in connection with the shooting outside county offices where protesters had gathered and lingered after the instillation of a monument was cancelled.
+Rio Arriba County sheriff’s officials said Ryan Martinez, 23, was taken into custody in connection with the shooting outside county offices where protesters had gathered and lingered after the installation of a monument was cancelled.

 Authorities said they were not currently seeking any other suspects in connection with the shooting.